-Slovenia may be small, but it’s packed with attractions.
+Slovenia may be tiny, but it’s packed with attractions.
 You can drive across in just a couple of hours, yet there’s everything from towering mountain peaks to historic cities, UNESCO-listed caves, and a spectacular coastline.

 Often considered a Central European country rather than a Balkan country, Slovenia has more in common with Austria and Italy than Croatia and Bosnia-Herzegovina.
 This is a place dotted with onion-domed churches, where geraniums adorn wood-beamed houses and are characterized by a disciplined mindset.

 Currency: Euro (EUR)

 Denominations: Notes: 5 – 100 EUR.
 Coins: 1-2 EUR, 5-50 cents

-Other currencies accepted: Another country using the Euro is Slovenia, so if you’re traveling between Montenegro and Slovenia, you won’t have any problems with your cash!
+Other currencies accepted: Slovenia is another country using the Euro, so if you’re traveling between Montenegro and Slovenia, you won’t have any problems with your cash!
 Despite that, make sure you have small change with you if you’re heading away from the major towns and cities, as they’re not going to want to change large denominations.
 You may find that other major currencies, perhaps Dollars, will be changed in some places, but it’s always best to have Euros as this is not guaranteed at all.
 If you want to change other currencies, it’s best to go to a bank and do so.

 How To Tip In Slovenia

-Slovenia has only really just opened up to the idea of tipping, and this is mostly in the major towns and cities and not in the rural or smaller areas.
-It’s worth considering that Slovenian staff isn’t paid wonderfully well, so anything you do give them will be very gratefully received.
-Restaurant and bar staff, in particular, are often paid minimum wage only and rely upon tips in the tourist resorts to top up their salaries every month.
+Slovenia has only really just opened up to the idea of tipping, and this is mainly in the major towns and cities and not in the rural or smaller areas.
+It’s worth considering that Slovenian staff isn’t paid wonderfully well, so anything you give them will be very gratefully received.
+Restaurant and bar staff, in particular, are often paid minimum wage only and rely upon tips in tourist resorts to top up their monthly salaries.

 If you enjoyed the service in bars and restaurants, a standard 10% of the bill is an excellent mark to aim for.
 If the service was super-amazing, you could go for more, but this is your choice alone.
 If you receive inferior service, do not feel that you have to tip.
 You also don’t need to tip a bartender unless you want to.